aleksa-burn/2022/index.md

 ## Guiding Principles

-These principles are guidelines for how we together can create an absolutely spectular experience.
+These principles are guidelines for how we together can create a magical weekend experience.

 **1. Radical Inclusion:** We welcome and respect unfamiliar faces.
 If you want to bring a significant other or friend, they are welcome.